 How to Build Organizational Commitment

-Is low organizational commitment a temporary aftershock or the new normal in the workplace?
-The crisis-driven events of the past few years shook industry verticals around the world.
-Businesses defended layoffs and downsizings, telling employees, "it's not personal, it's business, we have to make difficult decisions to survive."
-In an economy with record-setting low unemployment, employees are now telling leaders, "it's not personal, I have to make difficult decisions in the interest of my family and career."
-A committed team is a huge competitive advantage in a complex and uncertain environment.
+Is low organizational commitment the new normal in the workplace?
+The uncertainty of the past few years has shaken industry verticals worldwide.
+Businesses defend layoffs and downsizings, telling employees, "It's not personal, it's business.
+We have to make difficult decisions to survive."
+In an economy with stable and low unemployment, employees now tell leaders, "It's not personal.
+I have to make difficult decisions for my family and career."
+A committed team is a huge competitive advantage in an uncertain environment.
 While weak leaders blame employees for their lack of organizational commitment, effective leaders know their responsibility is to build it.
-Here are three proven organizational commitment accelerators that maximize the value of your business and make it uber-attractive to employees.
+Here are three proven organizational commitment accelerators that will maximize the value of your business and make it uber-attractive to employees.

 Why Organizational Commitment Matters

 Organizational commitment benefits employees, teams, and their companies.
-Studies have linked higher levels of organizational commitment with:
+Evidence links higher levels of organizational commitment with:

 Increased employee productivity